turingschool/curriculum/source/projects/store_engine.markdown

     Racing Saddle,Peddle all you want without brusing your tailbone,25.99,http://photos.domain.com/pics/shf2t55.jpg Emergency Tube,Recover from a blow out with this quick-inflate tube,12.99,http://photos.domain.com/pics/fd789gs.jpg

+The data file will be provided by Thursday, 4/5.

 ### Extensions

 #### Put Items on Sale